In this article we reveal 10 things you didn’t know about 2018 Masters Champion Patrick Reed

 Below we look at 10 things you didn’t know about the swashbuckling American…

 10 Things You Didn’t Know About Patrick Reed

 1) His Nickname

-The 27-year-old is known affectionately as Captain America.
-He collected this nickname due to his patriotic performances during his two Ryder Cup appearances in 2014 and 2016.
-He has an impressive 6-2-1 record, including going unbeaten in his two singles matches in 2014 and 2016.
+The 27-year-old is known affectionately as Captain America due in part to his performances during the Ryder Cup.
 Since he famously beat Rory McIlory 1up at Hazeltine in 2016, Reed has been spotted wearing his Ryder Cup team kit on the PGA Tour and carrying his Ryder Cup umbrella at the 2018 Masters, only fanning the flames that he is the American’s version of Seve Ballesteros or Ian Poulter.